California Elder and Disability Justice Coordinating Council

 Meetings and Materials

-The Elder and Disability Justice Coordinating Council will convene its first quarterly meeting on Friday, January 28th, 2022 from 1:00-4:00pm.
-The meeting will be held virtually and will be open to the public.
+All Council meetings will be held virtually and will be open to the public.
 Time will be set aside to allow for public comment.
 American Sign Language interpreting and Closed Captioning will be available.
-Meeting log in information and materials, including the agenda, will be posted in advance of each meeting.
+Meeting materials and video recordings will be posted below.

 The Elder & Disability Justice Coordinating Council and the Master Plan for Aging